ufs-za/JarrydT/README.md

 - **Model Integration:** Loading the **Random Forest** model from a pickle file proved to be difficult  due to compatibility issues with the `pickle` package.
 This was resolved by using **pandas** to load the pickle file, ensuring that the **Random Forest** model was able to be used.

+## Process of Deployment

+- **Application Code:** The core logic of the applications code is written in the `app.py` file.
+The code imports the **Random Forest** model, sets up the buttons and sliders for the user's interaction, and makes predictions based on the input provided.
+The code also calculates the confidence level of the prediction, displaying the overall accuracy.
+Additionally, a feedback button allows the user to submit feedback through a dedicated input box.

+- **Supporting Files:** Several supporting files were included in the Streamlit app.
+The `.streamlit` file contains configuration settings for customizing the app's appearance.
+Other files include an image of the app's icon, and the pre-trained **Random Forest** model, which is used for generating predictions.
+The `requirements.txt` file lists all the necessary Python packages needed for the app to run on streamlit.

+- **Linking Streamlit:** Once the files were uploaded it is a matter of linking streamlit to the Github repository.
+This was done by creating an account on Streamlit and linking it to the Github page.
+The repository is then selected and the app is created.

 ---

 For any further information or contributions, feel free to explore the repository or reach out directly.